symbol/symbol-docs/source/getting-started/setup-workstation.rst

         .. code-block:: bash

-            npm install nem2-sdk rxjs
+            npm install symbol-sdk rxjs

         3. We recommend to use **TypeScript instead of JavaScript** when building applications for |codename|.

-        Make sure you have at least version 2.5.X installed.
+        Make sure you have at least version 3.X installed.

         .. code-block:: bash